-The administration, faculty, and students at Pepperdine University School of Law would like to extend a heartfelt "thank you" for your service to our country.
+The administration, faculty, and students at Pepperdine School of Law would like to extend a heartfelt "thank you" for your service to our country.
 We greatly appreciate you and your family's sacrifice while serving.

 Yellow Ribbon Program and Post-9/11 G.I.
 Bill

 Pepperdine proudly honors students' military service and offers unlimited tuition contributions through the Yellow Ribbon Program for an unlimited amount of eligible student-veterans.